wh0th3h3llam1/PdfDing/README.md

 If you are interested in contributing more information can be found in the [development](https://github.com/mrmn2/PdfDing/blob/master/docs/development.md) section of the docs.

+## Comparison with Stirling PDF
+While [Stirling PDF](https://github.com/Stirling-Tools/Stirling-PDF) and PdfDing are both self-hosted web applications centered around PDF files, they still differ in their use case.
+Stirling PDF focuses on performing various operations like splitting, cropping and rotating on your PDFs.
+PdfDing however has a different focus, it is all about reading and organizing your PDFs.
+All features are added with the goal of improving the reading experience or making the management of your PDF collection simpler.
+PdfDing's editing functionalities were added with the same idea in mind.
+You can add annotations, highlighting and drawings to PDFs, so that you can highlight or add information that will be beneficial to your reading experience.

 ## Acknowledements
 * This project started by adjusting the django starter of Andreas Jud: [django-starter](https://github.com/andyjud/django-starter), [django-starter-assets](https://github.com/andyjud/django-starter-assets)